ocaml/ocaml.org/data/success_stories/ahrefs.md

 Ahrefs has always been committed to operational efficiency and self-reliance, even as it grew to become a leader in the SEO industry.
 Unlike many VC-funded companies, Ahrefs has chosen to prioritize maintaining a small, focused team while achieving exceptional output.
 However, this approach came with its own set of challenges.

-In 2017, the state of technology presented significant limitations.
-JavaScript tooling was far from ideal, offering poor editor integration and limited safety features, which hindered developer productivity.
-Similarly, the PHP and jQuery stack being used lacked the structure and robustness of a modern frontend framework.
-This resulted in inefficiencies and created communication barriers between frontend and backend teams.

 Another challenge was scaling operations while keeping the team small.
 Ahrefs needed a cohesive and type-safe technology stack that worked seamlessly across the frontend and backend, ensuring confidence in the codebase and maintaining a high standard of output without the need to hire excessively.